The Remains of Ancient Lunar Impacts Reveal Earth's Own Impact History - D-brief

 By studying the scars left from long-gone, violent lunar impacts, scientists have revealed new details about the history of impacts on Earth.

 Because the moon is so close to the Earth, it’s thought that impacts there correspond to impacts and craters left on our own world.
 “The moon and Earth are very close neighbors.
 The population of impactors that would hit the moon would also hit the Earth,” study author Sara Mazrouei of the University of Toronto said in an email.
-“Therefore, they should have both experienced a similar history in terms of impact cratering,”
+“Therefore, they should have both experienced a similar history in terms of impact cratering.”

 And by observing the moon’s many craters, her research team discovered that about 290 million years ago, the rate of crater-forming impacts on the moon increased dramatically.
 That implies that more space rocks were also striking Earth at the time.